Trial of Anders Behring Breivik: Day 2 (17 April)

 Before starting his testimony the defendant had requested that he be allowed to begin by reading a document which he had written in the weeks leading up to the trial.
 Much of Breivik's speech could be seen as a summation of his previous 1,500-page manifesto published online just prior to the attacks.
 On several occasions during the day judges asked the defendant to keep his statements brief, and some of the aggrieved through their counsels voiced concerns that he may be going too far in using his defence statement as a platform for his ideological views.
 Breivik claims he would have preferred to target a group of journalists instead of the island camp, and that he had envisaged being killed in the course of his actions.

 In his prepared speech Breivik gave a major focus to a statement by Norwegian social anthropologist Thomas Hylland Eriksen.
 The quote which originates in a January 2008 interview with Eriksen, is: "Our most important task ahead is to deconstruct the majority, and we must deconstruct them so thoroughly that they will never be able to call themselves the majority again."
 Breivik explained how he interpreted Eriksen's statement to mean that Eriksen, and the rest of the multiculturalists, want to deconstruct the Norwegian ethnic group so that they will never again constitute a majority.
-Eriksen has been called as a witness for the defence and will appear before the court later in the trial.
+Eriksen had been disclosed as a witness for the defence, but did not ultimately appear during the trial.